Important Changes come into effect on 1 July 2025

 If you give less than 48 hours' notice you will lose your booking fee and you won’t receive a refund.

-If you pass your practical driving examination
+If you PASS your practical driving examination

 The ACT Government Licence Examiner will tell you if you have passed the assessment.
 They will also update your details on the registration register.
+You will be eligible to hold a provisional driving licence.
+This may be a P1 if you are younger than 25 years old at the time the licence is issued, or P2 if you are 25 years old or older at the time the licence is issued.

 Visit an Access Canberra Service Centre and bring: